 How to open a Transferwise Borderless account

-It costs nothing to set up a Borderless account and is very simple to do – just follow the instructions on this page.
+It costs nothing to set up a Borderless account and is very simple to do.
 If you already have a personal Borderless account, you can add a business profile to it and keep your business money separate from your personal funds.

 BEFORE YOU GO...